aptible/app-ui/README.md

 VITE_API_URL="https://api.aptible.com"
 VITE_ORIGIN="nextgen"
 ```
 These variables point to which API/Auth to use.
-You can also use sbx.main as well.
+You optionally swap them with `sbx.main` URLs.

 **3. Run Start Commands**
 ```bash